Types

 Strict Validation

-When invoking with tuples, missing required parameters error, and extra arguments error:
+When invoking with ordered containers, missing required parameters error, and extra keys error:

 |x, y|($x + $y) => $fn